Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Results

-In \autoref{fig:SNR}, we show how future GW observatories will constrain the dark deconfinement landscape.
-We make the assumptions that there are $n$ non-interacting copies of $SU(N)$ gauge theories at the same phase transition scale $T_c$.
-The GW signal of these phase transitions adds up linearly.
-Due to the minor dependence on $N$, as displayed in \autoref{fig:GW3}, we do not need to distinguish which $N$ we are using.
-For each $n$ and $T_c$, we compute the SNR with respect to each GW detector, see \eqref{eq:SNR}.
+In \cref{fig:landscape}, we show how future GW observatories will constrain the dark deconfinement landscape.
+We make the assumptions that there are $n$ non-interacting copies of $SU(N)$ gauge theories and all of them undergo the phase transition at the same scale $T_c$.
+The GW signals of these phase transitions add up linearly.
+However, due to the dilution of the GW signal over the non-participating degrees of freedom, the GW signal of each sector is suppressed by a factor of approximately $1/n^2$.
+Summing up the GW signal of all sectors leads to a total suppression of roughly $1/n$.
+In other words, adding more independent sectors with the same scale of phase transition weakens the experimental constraints.
+For each dark copies $n$ and $T_c$, we compute the SNR with respect to the future GW detectors BBO and DECIGO, see \eqref{eq:SNR}.
 We assume that the signal is detectable for $\text{SNR}>1$, and thus those theories will be tested in the future.
-Excitingly, BBO and DECIGO will strongly constrain the GeV range of this landscape and even test one single copy of $SU(N)$, i.e., $n=1$, in the range $1\,\text{GeV}\lesssim T_c \lesssim 200$\,GeV.
-The CE and ET will further constrain the TeV range and explore the existence of several hundred copies of $SU(N)$.
-This analysis includes the suppression factor due to the length of the sound-wave period \eqref{eq:suppression_1}.
-The GW experiments will test a bigger part of the landscape if the suppression factor is smaller than expected.
+Excitingly, BBO and DECIGO will cover the range of $1\,\text{GeV}\lesssim T_c \lesssim 100$\,GeV of this landscape and can maximally test four dark $SU(N)$ copies.
+The results in \cref{fig:landscape} again apply to scenarios of $N\ge6$.
+For $N<6$, the GW signal is slightly suppressed, see \cref{fig:GW3} -- the resulting SNR is smaller but the qualitative features of \cref{fig:landscape} still hold.